satoramoto/roundtable/README.md

 - The System Prompt
 - The GitHub actions for CI/CD
 - Turbo and Hotwire as an alternative to React

-## Contributing
-If you have any ideas for how this project could be improved, please open an issue or a pull request.

-I would love to see this become the most useful starting point for AI chatbots and new developers.

 ## License
 This project is licensed under the MIT License.
 See LICENSE.txt for details.